a-little-hoof/a-little-hoof.github.io/_pages/about.md

 ---

 - My name is Yifei Wang.
-I am currently a senior in Peking University.
+I am currently a senior in Peking University, majoring in artificial intelligence.

 - My research interests lie in low level vision and generative models.